mbrimmer83/redux-action-spy/README.md

 ## redux-action-spy
-Redux middleware that is under active devlopment
+Redux middleware that is under active devlopment.
+Check back soon for release details.